Tariq Fazal Chaudhry

-Tariq Fazal Chaudhry (طارق فضل چوہدری; born 7 June 1969) is a Pakistani politician who served as Federal Minister for Capital Administration and Development, in Abbasi cabinet from August 2017 to May 2018.
+Tariq Fazal Chaudhry (طارق فضل چوہدری; born 7 June 1969) is a Pakistani politician who has served as a member of the National Assembly of Pakistan since February 2024.
+He previously served as a member from March 2008 to May 2018.
+He previously served as Federal Minister for Capital Administration and Development, in Abbasi cabinet from August 2017 to May 2018.
 Previously he served as the Minister of State for Capital Administration and Development from November 2015 to July 2017 in the third Sharif ministry and from August 2017 to April 2018 in the Abbasi ministry.
-He had been a member of the National Assembly of Pakistan from March 2008 to May 2018.

 Early life and education

 Chaudhry was born on 7 June 1969 in Islamabad, Pakistan.
 He graduated from Rawalpindi Medical University.